engfidow/Full-Stack_MERN_Auth/README.md

 🛡️ React Authentication Web App

 Welcome to the React Authentication Web App repository!
 This project is a cutting-edge solution designed to demonstrate a robust authentication system using React.js, JWT (JSON Web Tokens), Redux Toolkit, and cookies for session management.
-Crafted with ❤️ by the innovative minds behind [Your Name or Organization], this app showcases best practices in securing React applications and managing user sessions effectively.
+Crafted with ❤️ by the innovative minds behind Eng Fidow, this app showcases best practices in securing React applications and managing user sessions effectively.

 🌟 Features
 Secure Authentication 🔐: Utilizes JSON Web Tokens (JWT) to securely authenticate users, ensuring data protection and integrity.